10 Things We Love About Bronzeville

 The Bud Billiken Parade

 Since 1929, Bronzeville locals and their fellow Chicagoans have come together annually for the Bud Billiken Parade.
 The parade has been known to draw more than one million people and includes a procession of bands and floats down King Drive.
-Attendees are unified with music, dancing, and food, and commemorate the legacy of the Chicago Defender and Bud, who is regarded as the “guardian of children” and has become a Chicago mascot.
+Attendees enjoy music, dancing, and food, and commemorate the legacy of the Chicago Defender and Bud Billiken, a fictional character created by Defender founder Robert Sengstacke Abbott as a guardian angel for children.

 Flourishing Restaurant Scene

 Bronzeville has a diverse collection of locally owned restaurants and cafes.
 Enjoy mornings at Sip and Savor, which serves up certified fair-trade coffee from around the world alongside delicious pastries and small bites from local bakeries, and grab a midday wrap, panini, or sandwich from Ain’t She Sweet Cafe.
-Locals know to head to Truth for a mouthwatering dinner or Two Fish Crab Shack for an authentic seafood boil experience.
-Dessert lovers will find their place at the ever-hip Eméché Cakery & Cafe or Shawn Michelle’s Homemade Ice Cream, which is housed in the Historic Rosenwald Building and has been churning out award-winning flavors since 1994.
+Locals know to head to Truth on the weekend for a soulful take on breakfast or Two Fish Crab Shack for an authentic seafood boil experience.
+Dessert-lovers will find their place at the ever-hip Eméché Cakery & Cafe or Shawn Michelle’s Homemade Ice Cream, which is housed in the Historic Rosenwald Building and has been churning out award-winning flavors since 1994.

 A Commuter’s Dream